Sikkim: Demographics

 Sikkim is India's least populous state, with 610,577 inhabitants according to the 2011 census.
 Sikkim is also one of the least densely populated Indian states, with only 86 persons per square kilometre.
 However, it has a high population growth rate, averaging 12.36% per cent between 2001 and 2011.
 The sex ratio is 889 females per 1,000 males, with a total of 321,661 males and 286,027 females recorded in 2011.
-With around 98,000 inhabitants as of 2011, the capital Gangtok is the most significant urban area in the mostly rural state; in 2005, the urban population in Sikkim constituted around 11.06 per cent of the total.
-In 2011, the average per capita income in Sikkim stood at ₹ 81,159 (US$1,305).
+With around 98,000 inhabitants as of 2011, the capital Gangtok is the most significant urban area in the mostly rural state; in 2005, the urban population in Sikkim constituted around 11.06 percent of the total.

 Languages

 The official languages of the state are Nepali, Sikkimese (Bhutia), Lepcha, Limbu, Newar, Rai, Gurung, Magar, Sherpa, Tamang, Sunwar (Mukhia) and Bhujel.
 Nepali and English are the primary working languages of the executive and legislature, whereas the others are used for the purpose of preservation of culture and tradition in the state.

-Nepali is the lingua franca of Sikkim, while Sikkimese (Bhutia), Lepcha, Limbu and others are spoken in certain areas of the state.
+Nepali is the lingua franca of Sikkim, while Sikkimese (Bhutia), Lepcha, Limbu, and others are spoken in certain areas of the state.
 English is also spoken and understood in most of Sikkim.
 Other languages include Dzongkha, Groma, Hindi, Majhi, Majhwar, Thulung, Tibetan, and Yakha.

 Ethnicity

 The majority of Sikkim's residents are Nepali Indians.
 The native Sikkimese include the Bhutias, who migrated from the Kham district of Tibet in the 14th century, and the Lepchas, who are believed to pre-date the Bhutias and are the oldest known inhabitants.
 Tibetans reside mostly in the northern and eastern reaches of the state.
-Migrant resident communities known as Plainsmen Sikkimese include Bengalis, Biharis and Marwaris, who are prominent in commerce in South Sikkim and Gangtok, only those who are the native residents since 1946.
+Migrant resident communities known as Plainsmen Sikkimese include Bengalis, Biharis, and Marwaris, who are prominent in commerce in South Sikkim and Gangtok, but only those who are the native residents since 1946.